“…exquisite, charming, heartbreaking, and witty; it embodies everything I look for in historical romance” – Monique, Goodreads

 Dominic’s younger brother, Lord Alexander Beauchamp, also appears again – his story, Christmas with his Wallflower Wife, will be out in December 2019.

-Pre-order now –
+Available now from –

 And here is the back cover copy –